HexTechKiran/jorgek/README.md

 Describe an instance where you encountered a significant challenge or failure in your learning journey, especially related to a concept you haven't learned yet.
 Reflect on what you learned from this experience.

 ---

-Feel free to replace the placeholders (e.g., `link_to_report.pdf`) with actual URLs or file paths.
-You can also further customize the content and formatting to suit your needs and style.
-This Markdown template can be used as a starting point for creating your portfolio website.